 This is the seventh consecutive year that ARC's Export Trade Advisory Council (ETAC), through its Appalachia USA initiative, has participated in the Trade Winds program.
 Previous Appalachia USA delegations traveled to Istanbul, Turkey (2008); Warsaw, Poland (2009); Sao Paulo, Brazil, (2010); Mexico City (2011); and Singapore (2012).

 The Trade Winds forum is a key component of the National Export Initiative to promote American products abroad.
-Under the initiative, American exports have grown to a record $2.2 billion (2012), supporting 9.8 million American jobs.
+Under the initiative, American exports have grown to a record $2.2 trillion (2012), supporting 9.8 million American jobs.